Welding-alloy-steel

 Some of these steels are known by the accepted AISI-SAE designation, as 13XX, 40XX, 41XX, 43XX, 46XX, 51XX, 61XX, 86XX, where the last two digits XX indicate the carbon content, expressed in hundredths of one percent, can be anything between 18 and 50.

 Some basic steel metallurgy facts should be remembered when Welding-alloy-steel.
 The Carbon level establishes the hardness and brittleness that will be shown by the martensitic structure.
-This is produced by fast cooling after austenitizing (that is after heating the steel above the transformation temperature where ferrite is changed to austenite).

 The problem is further aggravated by the higher hardenability due to high alloy content of the steels, meaning their tendence to harden, by forming martensite, even at larger sizes and slower cooling rates that would not influence other less alloyed carbon steels.